HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     raise ValueError("Error: ANTHROPIC_API_KEY not found")
 ```

-Finally we are ready to import the anthropic library and initialize the client with our API key.
+We are finally ready to import the anthropic library and initialize the client with our API key.
 ```python
 import anthropic
 from dotenv import load_dotenv